 Keny has released several singles and music videos and has exhibited in various shows.
 Be OK” and Hourglass” are sister releases with accompanying music videos that explore a world of self-sabotage, identity doubt, and the slow yet deeply moving process of healing and queer love.

-“Life and Death of Hans Maximilian” is an interactive modern Tamagotchi game in which Keny contributed programming in Unreal Engine 5.
-The piece was exhibited at Ars Electronica 2023.
+“Life and Death of Hans Maximilian” is an interactive modern Tamagotchi game that plays with Chromsky’s grammar hierachy theory, exhibited at Ars Electronica 2023.
 Keny has also produced AI/CGI visuals for Anna Ehrenstein’s Bitches on Their Deen (2024)”, exhibited at Kunstverein Heidelberg and the Maxim Gorki Theater.
 Additionally, they designed video projections for the theater play Meine Sprache heißt Wut (2024)”, commissioned by Ballhaus Prinzenallee, Berlin.

 Keny also worked as the UX designer and full-stack developer for Tangible Climate Futures”, a Climate Change Center Berlin-funded experimental web platform designed to foster collaboration between climate scientists and artists.